EPI-Studios/Moud-Documentation/api/templates/docs/1_Getting_Started/3_First_Project.md

 ```

 `moud pack` runs the transpiler in production mode, copies assets, embeds the latest `moud-server.jar`, and writes a zipped folder under `dist/`.
 Players can unzip it and run `run.sh` / `run.bat` to host your experience without installing Node or the CLI.

-At this point you've touched every part of the toolchain—CLI, server runtime, Fabric mod, hot reload, and the packer.
-The remaining chapters dive into the core systems you can script on both sides.